rlauer6/Module-ScanDeps-Static/README.md

 _!!EXPERIMENTAL!!_

-_The methods and output of this module is subject to revision!_
+_The methods and output of this module are subject to revision!_

 # USAGE

-scandeps-static.pl \[options\] Module
+    scandeps-static.pl [options] Module

 If "Module" is not provided, the script will read from STDIN.